Jannick Green: Career

 As a kid he played both football and handball, and chose to focus on handball at the age of 14.
 He played for the Danish team Team Vestjylland, where he won the Danish youth championship in 2007/2008.

 In the 2007/08 season he joined Lemvig Håndbold, where he got his senior debut.
-After a season he joined AaB Håndbold, where he won the Danish Championship in 2010.
+He debuted for the Danish national team on October 25th 2007 against Hungary.
+After a season at Lemvig he joined AaB Håndbold, where he won the Danish Championship in 2010.
 In 2011 he changed to Bjerringbro-Silkeborg.

 In 2014 he changed to Bundesliga team SC Magdeburg.

 Here he won the German cup in 2016, the EHF European League in 2021 and the IHF Super Globe and the Bundesliga in 2022.

 In 2019 he was part of the Danish team that won the 2021 World Championship; the first time Denmark won the title.

 In 2022 he joined French team Paris Saint-Germain, where he won the French Championship in 2023 and 2024.

-He debuted for the Danish national team on October 25th 2007 against Hungary.

 At the 2025 World Men's Handball Championship, he was initially not part of the squad, but was later called up to replace Kevin Møller who left when his wife went into labour.
+Denmark would go on to win the tournament.